 Identifying High-Need Counties for Resource Planning

 The development of a rural-focused tool is needed to help policy makers identify specific under-resourced communities or those in high need of specific public health intervention.
-This project's purpose is to develop a resource to identify urban and rural high-need counties in the areas of:
+This project's purpose was to develop a resource to identify urban and rural high-need counties in the areas of:

 - Health care infrastructure/workforce